surister/cratedb-guide/docs/admin/performance/inserts/tuning.rst

 CPUs
 ----

+If your table schemas are complex or make use of :ref:`fulltext indexes
+<crate-reference:sql_dql_fulltext_search>`, the
-If your table schemas are complex or make use of `fulltext indexes`_, the additional CPU overhead during the analyzing phase of insert query processing might result in a CPU performance bottleneck.
+additional CPU overhead during the analyzing phase of insert query processing might result in a CPU performance bottleneck.